 The Headteacher is responsible for the day to day running of the school.
 However, the Governing Board works closely with the Headteacher, staff and the Local Authority and will be involved with staffing, curriculum, school buildings and finance aspect of school life.

 The membership of the Governing Board includes parents, teaching staff, co-opted members of the community and the Local Authority.
 The Governing Board meets at least once each term and the finance, premises and health and safety committee also meets on a termly basis.

 The Governing Board has a range of powers and duties laid down by various Education Acts.
 These responsibilities relate to:

 - Promoting high standards of educational achievement

 - Setting the strategic framework within which the school operates

 - Management of the school’s delegated budget

-Governors discharge the above responsibilities, together with many others, through a Governing Body meeting each term.
+Governors discharge the above responsibilities, together with many others, through a Governing Board meeting each term.
 These formal meetings are in addition to a series of informal sub-committee meetings dealing with more specific issues:

-- Standards and Achievement
+- Finance/Premises/Health and Safety

 Governors also adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Behaviour, Curriculum and Performance Management.